-The professionalization of addiction counseling unfolded within the emergence of a specialized, revitalized field of addiction treatment-the growth of local treatment programs; formally designated state and federal agencies responsible for planning, funding, and evaluating treatment programs; the extension of insurance coverage for the treatment of alcoholism and other addictions; the rise of hospital-based and private addiction treatment programs; and the emergence of addiction treatment program licensure and accreditation standards.
-To achieve public and professional credibility, this rebirthed field required an expanded and credentialed addiction counseling workforce.
+The professionalization of addiction counseling unfolded within the emergence of a specialized, revitalized field of addiction treatment-the growth of local treatment programs; formally designated state and federal agencies responsible for planning, funding, and evaluating treatment programs; the extension of insurance coverage for the of alcoholism and treatment other addictions; the rise of hospital-based and private addiction treatment programs; and the emergence of addiction treatment program licensure and accreditation standards. То achieve public and professional credibility, this rebirthed field required an expanded and credentialed addiction counseling workforce.

 Two milestones significantly shaped the addiction counselor role.
-First, addiction treatment migrated toward an acute care intervention (modeling itself on the hospital via early accreditation standards) rather than on the models of more extended recovery prevailed support that during paraprofessional era.
-Second, the role of addiction counselor was modeled on clinical functions performed by psychiatrists. psychologists, and social workers.
-Notably, key functions were lost in this transition, e.g., assertive outreach, community-based recovery resource development, linkage to supports indigenous recovery community.
+First, addiction treatment migrated toward an acute care intervention (modeling itself on the hospital via early accreditation standards) rather than on the models of more extended recovery support that prevailed during the paraprofessional era.
+Second, the role of addiction counselor was modeled on clinical psychiatrists, performed functions by psychologists, and social workers.
+Notably, key functions were lost in this transition, e.g., assertive outreach, community-based recovery resource development, linkage to indigenous recovery supports in the community.
 The core functions of the addiction counselor narrowed (screen, assess, diagnose, treat/counsel, document, discharge), and substantial state and federal resources were invested in skill development related to these core functions.
-The professionalization of addiction counseling was also marked by the rise of national and state associations for addiction counselors, the development of certification and licensing standards for addiction professionals (with increased educational requirements), proliferation the preparatory addictions studies programs in colleges and universities, new resources for continuing education, and improved salaries and benefits for addiction counselors.
+The professionalization of addiction counseling was also marked by the rise of national and state associations for addiction counselors, certification the development of and licensing standards for addiction professionals (with increased educational requirements), the proliferation of preparatory addictions studies programs in colleges and universities, new resources for continuing education, and improved salaries and benefits for addiction counselors.

 The 1970s and 1980s marked the transition of the addiction counselor from the status of paraprofessional to that of a clinical professional on par with other recognized helping roles.
-Rarely noticed during this period of explosive growth was the decline in recovery representation in the addiction treatment workforce and among executive leadership and governing boards, the erosion of once strong volunteer and alumni programs, weakened connections to local communities of recovery, and a shift in orientation from long-term recovery to everperiods of treatment. episodes of biopsychosocial stabilization became the norm with a growing portion of persons entering treatment with multiple prior admissions.
+Rarely noticed during this period of explosive growth was the decline in recovery representation in the addiction treatment workforce and among executive leadership and governing boards, the erosion of once strong volunteer and alumni programs, weakened connections to local communities of recovery, and a shift in orientation from long-term recovery to everbriefer periods of treatment.
+Cyclical episodes of biopsychosocial stabilization became the norm with a growing portion of persons entering treatment with multiple prior admissions.
 There was throughout the 1990s a sense of great pride in how far the field of addiction treatment had come in a few short decades, but there was also underlying unease that things of great value had been lost in the professionalization, industrialization, and commercialization of addiction treatment (White, 2000b).

 The recovery advocates of the 1940s-1960s spent much of their lives advocating for the federal legislation that in the early 1970s established the foundation of modern addiction treatment.
 They did so in the belief that specialized addiction treatment could provide a portal of entry into recovery for people who could not otherwise initiate or sustain recovery.
-By the mid1990s, there was a growing sense among a new generation of recovery advocates and many longtenured addiction counselors that the multibillion dollar addiction treatment industry had become disconnected from the larger and more enduring process of addiction recovery and from the grassroots communities whose efforts had had birthed the field (Else, 1999; Morgan, 1995; White, 2002, 2004).
+By the mid1990s, there was a growing sense among a new generation of recovery advocates and many longtenured addiction counselors that the dollar addiction multibillion treatment industry had become disconnected from the larger and more enduring process of addiction recovery and from the grassroots communities whose efforts had had birthed the field (Else, 1999; Morgan, 1995; White, 2002, 2004).